bill-mca/SIBAnetics/Group_Build_Design_Criteria.md

 We'd use computer vision to map the trajectory of incoming projectiles and the neaural net would be set the goal of maximising the chance of an intercept.
 To make it more simple, the tube man might just be able to watch the incoming projectile and gradually lean left/right to align his head with it and execute a block.

+I got the idea from a [lecture by Manuel DeLanda](https://www.youtube.com/watch?v=ZC57sUilp44) where he joked that you could link a neural network up to some sensors and train it to catch a frisbee.
+He went on to talk about how, in his philosophy, matter is fundamentally creative and that higher levels of emergent phenomena (biology, consciousness) work by directing natural emergence from the chaos of lower levels.
+A tube man's movement is typically chaotic.
+My idea is that, using the neural net, he will learn to direct the chaos so that his movement is a blend of intentionality and randomness.
+I reckon it'll freak people out if we can teach him to (sometimes) catch frisbees 😂 They'll initially percieve it as a bizzare coincidence but then they'll see him do it multiple times.

+These concepts are also part of it:
+- [Soft-bodied robotics](https://en.wikipedia.org/wiki/Soft_robotics) is a field of research partly motivated to make robots safer for kids to play with
+- Chaos theory / far from equilibrium thermodynamics
+- Non-linear materialism

+### Message
+That consciousess emerges from the body.
+That connectionist AI is a unique tool that will change the way we percieve the world.

 ### Components
 - (sensor) Computer vision; maybe with depth perception to make him better at blocking projectiles
 - (sensor) optionally, some proprioception to see if that makes him move better